Tommytian993/MiniX/docs/ui.md

 # 3. Terrain UI Creation
 - We should create a new scene for the basic UI, use a "Panel" as the root node type, name it "TerrainTileUI".
 (Note that when we define games, per Godot naming conventions, sometimes it automatically converts the final "i" to capital letters)

+- We'll need to expand it, change its dimension to 250 ** 2 pixels first.

+- Add a "TextureRect" node under it, serve as terrain image placeholder, fix it size to match the width of the panel.

+- Add 3 labels node under TextureRect: TerrainLabel, FoodLabel, and ProductionLabel.